 RWTH is currently in the process of a system accreditation for its internal quality assurance system in teaching and learning.
 Relevant structures and processes are reviewed to see if qualification objectives are being reached and if the quality of courses of study can be ensured based on the European Standards and Guidelines for Quality Assurance in Higher Education or ESG, the guidelines of the Standing Conference of the Ministers of Education and Cultural Affairs, KMK for short, and criteria determined by the Accreditation Council.

 To be accredited, RWTH submitted a proposal to be admitted to the accreditation process and subsequently a comprehensive self-evaluation to the Swiss Agency for Accreditation and Quality Assurance, AAQ, in 2017.
-In the second step, an international team of reviewers conducts two inspections.
-The first inspection was conducted on October 5, 2017.
-The second is scheduled for April 25 to 27, 2018.
+Two inspections were conducted by an international team of reviewers.
+The first inspection took place on October 5, 2017, the second one from April 25 to 27, 2018.

 Positive system accreditation certifies that the University’s quality assurance system in teaching and learning is suitable for attaining its quality objectives and ensuring quality standards in the courses of study.
 Courses of study are accredited when they are established or reviewed by internal quality assurance steps in accordance with the accreditation system.
 (Accreditation Council’s criteria for system accreditation 20/2013)

 |February 6, 2014||Senate: Positive Vote for Quality Objectives in Learning and Teaching|